mafreihaut/MLOps/code_student/Week_3/Part_1_AWS_hello_world/README.md

 </p>

 # <h1 align="center" id="heading">Part 1: AWS "Hello World"</h1>

 For this assignment, our goal will be to run python on a cloud server on Amazon Web Services(AWS).
 We will essentially be using AWS as a virtual machine.
 The AWS cloud server we'll be using today is called Elastic Compute Cloud (EC2).

 We'll first start by creating a repository and modifying it on our local machine.
 We'll then launch an EC2 instance (server) with a specific configuration so we can access it publicly.
 From there, we'll add our files that we modified to server and test it.

-Login and click on the top right user icon, then go to `repositories`.

 <b>Let's Get started!</b>